itcon-pty-au/typingmind-cloud-backup/README.md

 4.  **Configure**: Open the **Sync** modal.
 Your previous settings should be pre-filled.
 Enter your **Encryption Key** again and click **Save**.
 5.  **Verify**: The first sync will begin.
 You can monitor its progress in the browser console (enable logging for more detail) and by using the **Sync Diagnostics** panel.

-### Understanding the V3+ File Structure
+### Understanding the V3+/V4+ File Structure

-To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3+ in your S3 bucket.
+To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3+/V4+ in your cloud storage.
 Any files or folders not matching this structure are likely from an older version and can be removed.

+**Note**: This structure applies to S3 and S3-compatible storage.
+Google Drive uses a similar logical structure but with Google Drive's folder system.

 - **`metadata.json`**: This is the most critical file for synchronization.
 It acts as the central index for all your data, tracking every item's sync status, version, and deletions (tombstones).
 It resides at the root of your bucket.
 - **`/items`**: This directory contains the actual encrypted data for every individual item in your TypingMind application (chats, settings, etc.).
 Each item is stored as a separate file within this folder.
+- **`/attachments`**: (V4+) This directory contains encrypted file attachments (images, documents, etc.) synced from your TypingMind chats.
+Each attachment is stored as a separate encrypted blob.
 - **`/backups`**: This directory holds all your on-demand snapshots and automatic daily backups.
   - Each backup is stored in its own sub-folder (e.g., `backups/s-my-snapshot-20231027T120000/` or `backups/typingmind-backup-20231027/`).
   - Inside each backup folder, you will find a copy of `metadata.json` and an `items/` directory, representing the state of your data at the time of the backup.
+  - In V4+, backups also include the `/attachments` directory if attachments are present.

-Any other files or folders at the root of your bucket, are no longer used by V3+ and can be safely deleted once you have successfully migrated.
+Any other files or folders at the root of your bucket are no longer used by V3+/V4+ and can be safely deleted once you have successfully migrated.
 This is how your S3 bucket should look like.

 <img src="Admin/s3-file-structure.PNG" alt="S3 File Structure" />

 ## ☁️ Cloud Storage Setup

+The extension supports multiple cloud storage providers.
+Choose the one that best fits your needs:

 ### AWS S3